microsoft/ApplicationInsights-dotnet/src/ILogger/Readme.md

 ```

 While the above approach can be used in a Asp.Net Core application as well, a more common approach would be to combine regular Application monitoring (Requests, Dependencies etc.)
-with ILogger capture.
+with ILogger capture as shown below.

 Install additional package
 ```
 <PackageReference Include="Microsoft.ApplicationInsights.AspNetCore" Version="2.6.0-beta3" />
 ```

 Add the following to `ConfigureServices` method.
-This will enable regular Application Monitoring with default conifguration (ServerTelemetryChannel, LiveMetrics, Request/Dependencies, Correlation etc.)
+This will enable regular Application Monitoring with default configuration (ServerTelemetryChannel, LiveMetrics, Request/Dependencies, Correlation etc.)
 ```
 services.AddApplicationInsightsTelemetry("ikeyhere");
 ```